 [ ] How do you get your dog to come when you call?

-[ ] Does your dog have any quirks that are normal behavior for them (e.g., funny noises they make) or specific tendencies I should know about?
+[ ] Does your dog have any unique behaviors that are normal behavior for them (e.g., funny noises they make) or specific tendencies I should know about?

-[ ] Do they have any breed-specific quirks I should know about?
+[ ] Do they have any breed-specific behaviors I should know about?
+For example, herding breeds may try to herd children or other pets.

 How does your dog handle being around: